Bautista Agut wins 11th career ATP title in Kitzbuhe

-KITZBUHEL, Austria – Third-seeded Roberto Bautista Agut cruised past wild card Filip Misolic 6-2, 6-2 in the final of the Generali Open on Saturday to claim his 11th ATP title.
+KITZBUHEL, Austria – Third-seeded Roberto Bautista Agut cruised past wild card Filip Misolic 6-2, 6-2 in the final of the Generali Open to claim his 11th ATP title.

 Bautista Agut lifted his second trophy this year after Doha in his 21st career final.
 It was only his second on clay after Stuttgart in 2014.